 A secondary goal is to preserve any films that I can find that are not currently available digitally, or are only available in low quality or low resolution transfers.
 These things are also worth saving, even if the current copyright holder is unwilling or unable to do so themselves.

 A tertiary goal may eventually be to seek out the current copyright holders of copyrighted but out of print works, and work with them to do new, high quality releases.
 That, however, is a distant inkling after my primary goals.

 There are four primary ways that I need your help:

 Outside of eBay and the occasional lucky find at an antique store, it is exceptionally difficult to find 16mm and 35mm prints of anything, much less of an item that I am actively seeking.

 If you have films in your collection that you are interested in having preserved, reach out to me and lets see if we can work together.
 If come across kinescopes or commercial releases in the wild, Let Me Know.

 There are three main expenses in this project.

 1) Acquiring the films.
 2) The equipment to digitize.
 3) Bandwidth and storage.

 Mostly, I’m buying films on eBay and from a couple of small private collections.
 I’ve also had some folks donate films to the cause, or lend me films to preserve.
 I’m using a mid-range telecine rig right now, and I’d like to upgrade to something that will let me capture in 4k.
-I’m depending on other people to host the video files that I’m digitizing right now, and I’d like to be able to move that on to servers I control.
+I’m hosting a copy of each video on peertube and depending on the internet archive for backups.
+I’d like to expand that distribution strategy in the future.
 Any funds that I rase will go directly to one of these three items.